Immigration Law

 The Biden administration issued the DACA Final Rule on August 30, 2022.
 This preserves the DACA policy and replaces the DACA guidance issued by then-Secretary of Homeland Security Janet Napolitano in 2012.

-Under current immigration rules, DHS will no longer be accepting new applications under the DACA program.
+Due to a court order, DHS is currently prohibited from granting (approving) new applications under the DACA program, although it continues to accept them for filing.
 However, if you are already enrolled in DACA, you will remain covered until your permit expires.

 USCIS encourages DACA renewal requests between 120 and 150 days before expiration.
-Early filing reduces the risk that your current employment authorization will expire before your renewal is approved.
+Early filing reduces the risk that your current work authorization will expire before your renewal.

 Also, the U.S. Department of Health & Human Services (HHS) issued regulations that will go into effect on November 1, 2024.
-As a DACA recipient, you will be eligible to purchase health care coverage under the Affordable Care Act.
+As a DACA recipient, you will be eligible to get healthcare under the Affordable Care Act (ACA).

 How Can an Immigration Lawyer Help?